sabre-io/sabre.io/source/event/promise.md

 Since version 2.0, the sabre/event library has support for Promises.

-A Promise is a 'placeholder' for a value that has not yet been determined.
+A Promise is a 'placeholder' for the result of an asynchronous operation.
 An example of this, is a HTTP request that has not yet completed, or a database query that's taking a long time to complete.

 Promises have been popularized in Javascript, and are now actually becoming